iloaiza/TBFrags/README.txt

         - CSA: type of fragment corresponding to CSA element (i.e. 2nd degree polynomial of orbitals)
         - MFR: (can be written as MF-real as well) real mean-field rotations pertaining to SO(n) group
         - 8: maximum number of fragments α_max.
-For frni optimizations it's the used number of fragments 'julia -p 5 run.jl h2' -> runs h2 in 5 processors.
+For frni optimizations it's the used number of fragments 'julia -p 5 run.jl lih' -> runs lih in 5 processors.
 Default optimization, fragment, and unitary flavours, as well as default α_max, are shown in config.jl under the names opt_flavour, frag_flavour, u_flavour, and α_max.

 Most general case, we have
 'julia -p N run.jl mol_name SAVENAME opt_flavour frag_flavour u_flavour α_max'